Bacteriuria

 • We will also perform a comparison between patients who had or did not have urine culture collection in order to evaluate the applicability of our results for any SAB treatment.

-Where will substudy data be collected and stores?
+Where will substudy data be collected and stored?

 No additional substudy-specific data will be collected.